Ubymed/ubymed_backend/README.md

   - `partners/`: Contains Django models, views, serializers for handling partners.
   - `services/`: Contains Django models, views, serializers for handling services.
   - `orders/`: Contains Django models, views, serializers for handling orders.
+  - `static/`: Stores static assets such as CSS, JavaScript, and images used in the application.

 ## How to Setup Guide